 - Roll: Firmly roll the entire thing up, using your fingers to keep the filling tightly pushed towards the middle of the roll.

 - Serve: Cut each roll in half.
 Serve rolls right away with dipping sauce and lime wedges.

 - Storage: Lightly cover the rolls with a damp towel and refrigerate up to two hours.
 Cut the rolls in half, serve with sauce and enjoy!

 - Use lettuce to wrap the filling: If you are worried about your rolls falling apart, use lettuce!
 Wrap the sliced vegetables, noodles and herbs in a piece of soft lettuce before wrapping it in rice paper.
 The lettuce will hold the filling together, making it easier to roll.
 I like to keep the protein – chicken, shrimp, etcetera – on the outside of the lettuce so you can see it through the transparent wrapper.
-Place your protein on the dampened rice paper first, and then add the lettuce buddle on top.
-Proceed to fold and roll as directed.
+Place your protein on the dampened rice paper first, and then add the lettuce bundle on top.
+Proceed to fold and roll the chicken rice wraps.

 - Work quickly: Once re-hydrated, rice wrappers become soft and sticky, so try to work as quickly as you can.

 - Rice paper is forgiving: If you overstuff your rolls and the paper tears, don’t worry – simply overlap the two torn edges to seal and continue rolling!
 If you think your filling is too heavy for delicate single sheet of rice paper, use two papers stacked together.

 - Cover rolls: Once assembled and rolled, cover filled summer rolls with a damp towel to prevent them from drying out.